 In the case of Ameren Illinois and MidAmerican, MISO provides the ability for demand response measures to reduce supply risk.
 On March 14, 2014, FERC approved MISO's modification to its Module E-1 tariff to treat demand response and energy efficiency resources similarly to other capacity providing resources for operational planning purposes.
 MISO distinguishes between capacity resources that clear the capacity auction and load modifying resources ("LMR") that have no capacity supply obligation.
 LMR have different obligations than capacity resources, but do count toward planning resources.
 By qualifying as an LMR, the demand resource is able to help meet resource adequacy requirements obligations and receives compensation for providing planning resource capability.
 Also, by qualifying as an LMR, the demand resource is obligated to curtail during emergencies and may be penalized for failure to do so.
-163 On February 2, 2017, FERC approved proposed changes to MISO's tariff to establish measurement and verification criteria for the LMR for the purpose of determining whether these resources are meeting their performance obligations.
-164 On February
+166 On February 2, 2017, FERC approved proposed changes to MISO's tariff to establish measurement and verification criteria for the LMR for the purpose of determining whether these resources are meeting their performance obligations.
+167 On February 19, 2019, FERC approved revisions to MISO's tariff which allow MISO to more effectively access the capabilities of LMRs by requiring an LMR to offer its capability based on availability in all seasons and be deployed based on the shortest notification requirement that it can meet.
+168 These rules will improve transparency around LMR capability by providing firmer and more clearly documented commitments regarding availability prior to participating in MISO's capacity market.

-163 A service that can include LMRs in MISO is Emergency Demand Response (EDR).
+166 A service that can include LMRs in MISO is Emergency Demand Response (EDR).
 EDR resources are required to respond during an emergency.
 EDR resources may qualify as LMR, but are not required to do so.
 The EDR has flexibility with respect to offering emergency energy but is not counted as capacity towards resource adequacy requirements.